jcode999/Domain-Specific_NLP/readme.md

 We can use context free grammar to build the langugage that the extention understands.
 The language of this extention will be a subset of natural english language and is limited within the context of the extention.
-Example, the extention will understand 'Can you run the current program' but will not understand 'Play my favorite music'
+Example, the extention will understand 'Can you run the current program' but will not understand 'Play my favorite music' The list of commands the grammar should recognize are shared in the [commands.png] file.

+The goal of the project is to reduce naturally spoken english to these commands.

+some assumptions about the input:
+- all of the inputs are provided small english character and are separated by a space.
+- inputs does not contain special characters[@#$&,./%""...]

+The grammar does not deal with ambiguity.
+Since this NLP is performed over a very specific domain, the chances of ambuigity is rare.